 The QCT recognises the rights of individuals and is committed to protecting the privacy, confidentiality and security of personal information that is obtained from teachers, QCT staff and other individuals who conduct business affairs with the QCT.

 In accordance with the IP Act the QCT is required to provide for the fair collection and handling of personal information in its possession or under its control unless, on balance, it is contrary to the public interest to give the access or allow the information to be amended.
 The IP Act provides a formal mechanism for a person to apply to access or amend their own personal information although this mechanism is intended to be a last resort.
 Individuals are encouraged to be provided with informal (administrative) access and amendment options wherever practicable.
-Contact the Information and Privacy Officer at the QCT should you wish to enquire about personal information.
+Contact the at the QCT should you wish to enquire about personal information.